FrontenderMagazine/maintain-hierarchy-content-choreography/eng.md

 easiest solution is to drop the columns one by one and stack them on top of each other.

-![][Diagram showing how columns drop in a typical 3 column responsive design]
+![Diagram][Diagram showing how columns drop in a typical 3 column responsive design]

 *The figure above shows three columns of content.
 The lines below the two right columns indicate that each will drop below the main content as the screen’s